Aden-M/spinup/README.md

+# Ubuntu Development Environment Bootstrap

+This repository contains a set of automated scripts to quickly and reproducibly set up a complete development environment on a fresh Ubuntu installation.
+It streamlines the process of installing essential packages, synchronizing dotfiles, and configuring a personalized workspace, saving significant time and effort for engineers and developers.

-# ubuntu-bootstrap
+# Problem Solved

-ubuntu-bootstrap automates the initial setup of a fresh Ubuntu or Debian server.
-The included scripts install common tools, harden SSH access, and configure a developer friendly Zsh environment.
-A single bootstrap script drives the standard setup while other utilities can be run individually, if needed.
+Setting up a new development machine can be a time-consuming and manual process, prone to errors.
+This project solves that problem by automating the entire configuration, ensuring a consistent and ready-to-use environment across different machines.

-## Features
+# Key Features

-- **Docker & Docker Compose** installation
+- **Docker & Docker Compose:** Installs Docker for containerization and Docker Compose for multi-container orchestration.
-- **Firewall** configuration via UFW
+- **Firewall Configuration:** Sets up firewall rules via UFW to secure the system and prevent unauthorized access.
+- **SSH Configuration:** Configures key-based SSH access with user-provided public keys.
-- **Optional Fail2ban** setup to protect SSH
+- **Optional Fail2ban Setup:** Includes a script to optionally configurat Fail2Ban SSH protection.
-- **Oh My Zsh** with a custom theme and plugins
-- **SSH key enrollment** from `secrets/pubkey.secrets`
-- **Hostname** configuration script
+- **Reproducible Deployments:** This script has been validated to work on Ubuntu based systems, including Ubuntu for WSL.
+- **ZShell:** Includes a lightweight ZSH theme that replicates the default Ubuntu Bash shell, but with autocompletions, autosugestions, syntax highlighting, and git integration.

+# Technologies Used
+- **Languages:** Shell Script (Bash)
+- **Tools:** Git, Docker, GitHub CI/CD
+- **Platforms:** Ubuntu (Server 22.04 LTS, 24.04 LTS, 25.04, WSL)

 ## Repository layout